—Thursday, April 26, 2012—

 I talked about my day and then asked her about hers, but the discussion was interrupted by our arrival in front of Manetta’s Fine Foods, which was only a few doors up from where we exited the subway.

 Checking in with the host, we were seated right away inside the large, sparsely populated restaurant, and Lata continued to tell me about her day off.
-She had spent it running around Queens, doing errands with a friend, so it had been a long day.
+She had spent it running around the city, doing errands with a friend, so it had been a long day.
 We were asked if we wanted anything to drink and we told the waiter we’d stick with water for the time being.

-Our waiter, who was kind of pushy and resembled an assassin, took our orders and I was glad to know that we wouldn’t be dealing with him very much for the rest of the night.
+That waiter, who was kind of pushy and resembled an assassin, took our orders and I was glad to know that we wouldn’t be dealing with him very much for the rest of the night.

-She also told me that her friends thought she was crazy for going out with a guy from Craigslist but she thought that I was trustworthy.
+She told me that her friends thought she was crazy for going out with a guy from Craigslist but she thought that I was trustworthy.
 I assured her that I was and confirmed my promise with, “I swear.”
 “Pinky wear?” she asked me.
 We then shook on it with our pinky fingers and solidified an unbreakable promise.

-For some reason, I found myself acting somewhat uptight during the first part of our date, and I really couldn’t figure out why.
+For some reason, I found myself acting a bit uptight during the first part of our date, and I really couldn’t figure out why.
 Lata made a lot of eye contact, which may have contributed to my reserved nature, but also, it might have simply been the fact that I was worried about being a good date.
-I trying very hard not to say or do anything stupid, which was something I hadn’t expected.
+I was trying very hard not to say or do anything stupid, which was something I hadn’t expected.

 Because of the Craigslist nature of this date, I honestly figured I would be going to out with someone unimpressive and, as such, wouldn’t be so concerned with making it a big success.
 I had assumed that she wouldn’t be very engaging and that by the time we were this far into the date, I’d probably be looking at it mostly as one to cross off the list, which was something I tried never to do.
-I guess I was just thrown off by how different the stakes really were, since Lata was clearly a very interesting person.
+I guess I was just thrown off by how different the stakes really were since Lata was clearly a very interesting person.
 All of a sudden, I was the one worried about being the weirdo from Craiglist and I really didn’t want to fulfill that stereotype.

-We also discussed our interests outside of work, which meant that I told Lata about improv and music.
+Naturally, we also discussed our interests outside of work, which meant that I told Lata about improv and music.
 She was a big reader, loving fantasy and science fiction above all else.
 This was a nice lead-in to comic books, which we discussed for a while, as well as comic book movies.
 She told me that I had to read The Sandman series, to which I said, “I know, I know.
 Everyone tells me this.”
 I promised that I would read it at some point, but knew it would take me forever to do so.